KernTHeAce/test_task/SRS.md

 * The user, while in the list of departments, click the "Delete" button in the selected department line;
 * Record is deleted from the database;
-* If the department record is successfully deleted, then the list of departments without deleted records is displayed.
+* The list of departments without deleted records is displayed.

 ## Software